 The Presidio of San Francisco is a great destination for Star Trek fans.
 The park runs along the beaches both north and south of the Golden Gate Bridge, providing you with lots of options to discover.
 Certain areas in the park are open to camping as well.

-Because it was originally utilized by the US Army, there are several historically significant locations within the tucked away in the Presidio is also Starfleet’s headquarters.
+Because it was originally utilized by the US Army, there are several historically significant locations tucked away in the Presidio is also Starfleet’s headquarters.
 The familiar building has been used for both Star Trek: The Next Generation and Star Trek: Deep Space Nine, as well as various spin-off films.

 Aquarium of the Bay